Installing Globus Connect Personal

 High Assurance Endpoints

 At this time, Stanford does not have the Globus subscription needed to support High Risk data.
-So, please leave the high assurance endpoint option off for now.
+So, please leave the high assurance option off for now, and do not install Globus Connect Personal on a system containing High Risk data.

 Configure your Endpoint